Azulaloi/obsidian-skribi/README.md

 ## Planned Features

 - More utility functions (like printing html objects from js)
-- Ways to pass values in other formats (rest, arrays, etc)
+- Ways to pass values in other formats (rest, arrays, anonymous, etc)
 - Options for how the elements are output (turning off the container divs and suppressing the rendermarkdown fluff, for example)
 - Function to export a skribi as an HTML string
 - Recursion limit setting (currently locked to 5)